-Cancer is just one risk of glyphosate contamination.
+Non-Hodgkins lymphoma is just one cancer caused by glyphosate contamination.

-Recent research from the UC Berkeley School of Public Health shows that childhood exposure to glyphosate is linked to liver inflammation and metabolic disorder in early adulthood, which could lead to liver cancer, diabetes, and cardiovascular disease later in life.
+This follows findings from the UC Berkeley School of Public Health that showed that childhood exposure to glyphosate is linked to liver inflammation and metabolic disorder in early adulthood, which could lead to liver cancer, diabetes, and cardiovascular disease later in life.

-Glyphosate was found in 99 percent of pregnant Midwestern women tested by the Indiana University School of Medicine between 2013 and 2016.
+Glyphosate was found in 99 percent of pregnant Midwestern women.
 Higher maternal glyphosate levels in the first trimester were associated with lower birth weights and higher NICU (neonatal intensive care unit) admissions.

 The good news is that glyphosate isn’t a forever chemical and it can be removed from the body.